An Evans function for the linearised 2D Euler equations using Hill's determinant: A complex Hill's Equation

 \subsection{Complex $c$}

-For complex $c$ the Hill's equation \eqref{eq:hill} generally has a complex monodromy matrix, and hence also $\Delta(\mu)$ will in general be complex.
-Our boundary conditions do imply, however, that $\Delta(\mu) = 2 \cos 2 \pi \q$ be real.
-This needs to be read as a complex equation, in particular we require $\Im(\Delta(\mu)) = 0$.
-For complex $c$ the spectrum will in general be complex.
-Even though complex $\mu$ is irrelevant for the application to the Euler equation we briefly digress into complex $\mu$.
+For complex $c$ the Hill's equation \eqref{eq:hill} generally has a complex monodromy matrix, and hence also $\Delta(\mu)$ is complex in general.
+Our boundary conditions do imply, however, that $\Delta(\mu) = 2 \cos 2 \pi \q$ needs to be real.
+This is a complex equation, so that we require $\Im(\Delta(\mu)) = 0$, which is indicated by red lines in \cref{fig:complexmu}.
+Even though complex $\mu$ is irrelevant for the application to the Euler equation it is helpful to see how the spectrum with real positive $\mu$ (if it exists) extends to the complex $\mu$-plane.
 In \cref{fig:complexmu} we show a contourplot of $\Re(\Delta(\mu))$ on the complex $\mu$-plane for fixed $c$.
 Overlaid are the curves where $\Im(\Delta(\mu))=0$ in red.
-The reason to consider the curves of spectrum in the complex domain is that what we are looking for the special case when these curves intersect the the axis of real $\mu$ for positive $\mu$ and with $|\Delta(\mu) | < 2$.
-In \cref{fig:complexmu} left such a case can be seen as the intersection of the red curve of spectrum with the positive real $\mu$ axis inside the shaded region where $|\Delta(\mu) | < 2$ such that the boundary conditions are satisfied.
+The reason to consider the curves of spectrum in the complex domain is that what we are looking for the special case when these curves intersect the axis of real $\mu$ for positive $\mu$ and with $|\Delta(\mu) | < 2$.
+In \cref{fig:complexmu} middle such a case can be seen as the intersection of the red curve of spectrum with the positive real $\mu$ axis inside the shaded region where $|\Delta(\mu) | < 2$ such that the boundary conditions are satisfied.
 This intersection means that the complex value of $c$ for which this figure is drawn is a complex eigenvalue of the Euler equation with wave number $k=\pm \sqrt{\mu} p^2$.

 After this brief overview of the spectrum of the complex Hill's equation we are now going to compute the Hill discriminant as a Fredholm determinant and using this formula construct an Evans function for the linearised Euler equation.